RyuZhihao123/Instance-based-RN/README.md

 (3) Noises were directly added during dataset generalization.
 And `Position-length` and `Point cloud` exps are the most different from the obvious results when using Adam optimizer.

+**Notice:**

-**Notice**: In rare cases (very low probability), if the loss of some network doesn't decrease obviously after the first epoch, please kill it and restart the program, because Adam could usually get a way low loss value even during the first epoch.
+In rare cases (very low probability), if the loss of some network doesn't decrease obviously after the first epoch, please kill it and restart the program, because Adam could usually get a way low loss value even during the first epoch.

 ## Experiments1: Our new tasks.
 (These experiments focus on verifying the generalization ability of networks.)